ines-sainz/inception/README.md

 ## 🎓 What Is Learned

+* How to use Docker and Docker Compose
 * How to write and configure Dockerfiles
 * Create and configure Docker images from scratch
 * Using Docker Compose to orchestrate multi-container setups